japila-books/spark-sql-internals/docs/spark-sql-JDBCOptions.md

 The minimum value is `1`

-Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.adoc#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>> through `JdbcUtils` helper object and its <<spark-sql-JdbcUtils.adoc#saveTable, saveTable>>.
+Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>> through `JdbcUtils` helper object and its <<spark-sql-JdbcUtils.md#saveTable, saveTable>>.

 ! createTableColumnTypes
 !
 ! [[createTableColumnTypes]]

-Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.adoc#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>> through `JdbcUtils` helper object and its <<spark-sql-JdbcUtils.adoc#createTable, createTable>>.
+Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>> through `JdbcUtils` helper object and its <<spark-sql-JdbcUtils.md#createTable, createTable>>.

 ! `createTableOptions`
 !
 Empty string
 ! [[createTableOptions]]

-Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.adoc#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>> through `JdbcUtils` helper object and its <<spark-sql-JdbcUtils.adoc#createTable, createTable>>.
+Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>> through `JdbcUtils` helper object and its <<spark-sql-JdbcUtils.md#createTable, createTable>>.

 ! `customSchema`
 ! (undefined)
 a! [[customSchema]] Specifies the custom data types of the read schema (that is used at [load time](DataFrameReader.md#jdbc))

-`customSchema` is a comma-separated list of field definitions with column names and their link:spark-sql-DataType.adoc[data types] in a canonical SQL representation, e.g. `id DECIMAL(38, 0), name STRING`.
+`customSchema` is a comma-separated list of field definitions with column names and their spark-sql-DataType.md[data types] in a canonical SQL representation, e.g. `id DECIMAL(38, 0), name STRING`.

 `customSchema` defines the data types of the columns that will override the data types inferred from the table schema and follows the following pattern: